ngllsq/sql_projects/README.md

-# Day 00 - Piscine SQL
+# Day 01 - Piscine SQL

-## _Relational Data Model and SQL_
+## _First steps working with sets and JOINs in SQL_

-Resume: Today you will see how relational model works and how to get needed data based on basic constructions of  SQL
+Resume: Today you will see how to get needed data based on sets constructions and simple JOINs

 ## Contents